elsiklab/multivariantviewer/README.md

 ## Options

+### Tracktype

+* MultiVariantViewer/View/Track/VariantGrid - displays all genotypes, has special track menu
+* MultiVariantViewer/View/Track/Variants - displays variants as normal features, has special track menu

+### Style options

 * style->height - Pixel height for each sample.
 Default: 5
 * style->offset - Pixel offset between each sample.
 Default: 0
-* style->color - A color or a callback that returns colors.
+* style->matrixColor - A color or a callback that returns colors.
 Default: cyan is heterozygous non-ref, grey homozygous ref, blue is homozygous non-ref.
 Can be customized by a callback with the a function signature `function(feature, type, genotype)` where `type` is either 'ref' or 'alt' and `genotype` is the actual genotype as 0|0 or 0|1 or similar and `feature` contains all info about a particular variant
-* useLDViewer - Add option to track menu to view LD, requires running the linkage_server (described below)

-Subtrack label options
+### Subtrack label options

 * showLabels - Display subtrack labels (boolean)
 * showTooltips - Display mouseover tooltips with subtrack name and description (boolean)